Stochastic analysis of ultra-high energy cosmic ray interactions: Derivation of the canonical form

-The distribution $\mathcal{B}(\alpha, \beta)$ and the binomial distribution are well known and interconnected, and they help interpreting the functions in terms of the probability of interaction of an individual nucleon in the interacting nucleus.
+The distribution $\mathcal{B}(\alpha, \beta)$ and the binomial distribution are well-known and interconnected.
+They help us interpret functions in terms of the superposition model where the interaction probability of an individual nucleon determines the probability that the nucleus suffers a given number of interactions.